 Associate Degree in Business

-At Potomac College, we prepare students for successful careers in the area of business.
+At University of the Potomac, we prepare students for successful careers in the area of business.
 Our Associate’s Degree program gives students the broad, exhaustive business background that is necessary to productively navigate the standard goals of an organization or corporation.
-Potomac College graduates are given extensive courses that teach them how to efficiently supervise a company’s human, physical and capital assets.
+University of the Potomac graduates are given extensive courses that teach them how to efficiently supervise a company’s human, physical and capital assets.

 Potomac has two school locations, one in northern Virginia and another in Washington, D.C.
 Both schools offer a thorough education degree program that focuses on utilizing data as a resource for a business.
 It also deals with a business manager’s imperative role in analyzing, recording, collecting and presenting information during the corporate decision-making process.
 Graduates can choose to enter a variety of industries, such as hospitality, healthcare, telecommunications, government, finance, nonprofit or education.